TomLikeGo/openwrt-ssrplus/README.md

    build github.com/v2fly/v2ray-core/v4/main: cannot load io/fs: malformed module path "io/fs": missing dot in first path element

-   Here is a way to solve the issue.
+   A new version of openwrt v21.02.1 can void the issue, or try the way to solve it.
 Just switch to a newer version of go. go v1.16.9 is which I used.
 You have to update the files

    ```
    feeds/packages/lang/golang/golang-version.mk